alekstheod/partition_iterator/README.md

-When I cam across with a need to iterate over the partitioned array, either throug the std::partition or std::sort.
+When I came across with a need to iterate over the partitioned array, either throug the std::partition or std::sort.
 I realized that there is nothing in stl that can simplify my task.
 So I decided to write a small library for doing so.

 Iterate over partitions (trivial case)

 ```cpp
 #include <partition_iterator.hpp>
 #include <vector>